Improve Your Opportunity for a Successful Whitetail Hunt at Heartland Lodge

 The Drop – To & From Your Stand Location

 - Do not slam truck doors when entering or exiting the field.
-Depending on the farm your hunting guides could be dropping you off within a few hundred yards of bedded deer.
-On a calm morning a door slam can be heard for 100’s of yards away alerting every deer in the area putting them on high alert.
+Depending on the farm, your hunting guides could be dropping you off within a few hundred yards of bedded deer.
+On a calm morning a door slam can be heard for 100’s of yards away, alerting every deer in the area and putting them on high alert.

 - When opening and closing any bag or bow case out in the field, go as slowly and quietly as possible.
 A quick unveiling zipper is probably the most unnatural noise a deer can hear 30 minutes before light.

 - When walking to and from the stand…take a deep breath and go in as quietly and slowly as possible.
 There is no rush to get to the stand!
 Take your time and get in as stealthily as possible.
 There is no advantage to rushing in and getting up in the tree as quickly as you can when shooting light is still 30-45 minutes away.
 Take your time and ease in…you’ll scare less and see more!

 - Utilize your flashlight as sporadically as possible when going into your morning stand.
 Try to use the least amount of light you can to find your stand in the mornings.
 If you do not have a low-power light, try to cover the end of the flashlight with your hand or sleeve.
 Light from a high-powered flashlight can be seen from miles around.

 - If you are hunting over a food source on an evening hunt, if possible, wait until the guide pulls up with their vehicle to scare the deer rather than getting down and spooking the deer off.

 - When you get to your stand location and tie off your weapon to the pull up rope, go directly up the tree.
 The longer you wait at the base of your stand, the more ground scent you are dispersing around you.

 - Try to wrap or cover anything metallic on your clothing or bags to help reduce noise when climbing in or out of stands.